Alfi Kabiljo

+Life and career

-He was taught music by the Croatian composer Rudolf Matz and later enrolled the Vatroslav Lisinski music school.
+Kabiljo was taught music by the Croatian composer Rudolf Matz and later enrolled the Vatroslav Lisinski music school.
 Roger Samyn helped him brush up his composing skills.
-Although he received a degree on the Faculty of Architecture of the University of Zagreb, Alfi Kabiljo has never made use of it.
+Although he received a degree on the Faculty of Architecture of the University of Zagreb, Kabiljo never made use of it.
 He has spent most of his life in the Zagreb neighborhood of Šalata, although he stayed in Paris for a short while.
-Kabiljo is a former president of the Croatian Composers' Society (Hrvatsko društvo skladatelja) and a member of the FIDOF organization.
+Kabiljo was a president of the Croatian Composers' Society (Hrvatsko društvo skladatelja) and a member of the FIDOF organization.

 Alfi wrote his first song when he was eight years old.

-Since then, he has written soundtracks for various films, including the 1991 film Scissors, starring Sharon Stone and Ronny Cox, and the 1986 film The Girl.
-He has also written soundtracks for over 100 television episodes, including the Croatian TV mini-series Ljubav ili smrt, based on a novel by Ivan Kušan, the TV series Ne daj se Floki, and series about the famous inventor Nikola Tesla.
+Later, he wrote soundtracks for various films, including the 1991 film Scissors, starring Sharon Stone and Ronny Cox, and the 1986 film The Girl.
+He also wrote soundtracks for over 100 television episodes, including the Croatian TV mini-series Ljubav ili smrt, based on a novel by Ivan Kušan, the TV series Ne daj se Floki, and series about the famous inventor Nikola Tesla.

 His songs have been sung by award-winning singers such as Ivo Robić and Tereza Kesovija.
 Kabiljo is the author of one of the greatest Croatian patriotic songs, Tvoja zemlja, which was performed by Vice Vukov.

 Kabiljo's best-selling and best known work is the musical Jalta, Jalta, for which he received the 2004 Porin award for the magnum opus.
 To date, the musical has been released in audio format three times and it had its first premiere in 1971.
-All three releases have been sold out decades ago.
+All three releases were sold out decades ago.

+Kabiljo died on 1 April 2025, at the age of 89.